Strategies for Success

 - Keep working until you have a meaningful statement that inspires you.

-Clearly identify who you aspire to be and document it.
+Clearly identify who you aspire to be (ie your long-term vision) and document it.
 Then use it as a guide to develop shorter-term goals that will help you be that person.